shyamsivasankar/TIME-SERIES-DATA/README.md

 ### Dataset Extraction
 The datasets after being preprocessed where analyzed using methods like Dicky-Fuller test and other to extract the below feature:

-1.Trend
+1. Trend

-2.Autocorrelation at lag 1
+2. Autocorrelation at lag 1

-3.Volatility
+3. Volatility

-4.Frequency
+4. Frequency

-5.Stationarity
+5. Stationarity

-6.Cyclicity
+6. Cyclicity

 Then the datasets were run through three different models(ARIMA , ETS , Exponential Smoothing) and the best model out of the three was extracted by calculating the MAPE(mean absolute percentage error) values.